 - Roll out the pastry (if not using the pre-rolled one).
 Use a small round cookie cutter to cut as many circles as you can.
 Place them onto a baking sheet lined with baking parchment (or a silicone mat).

 - Bake them until puffed and golden brown on top (please read the puff pastry package instructions for cooking time but keep an eye on them as they can be ready quicker than that).

 - Meanwhile: in a food processor, combine smoked salmon, cream cheese, chives, lemon juice and black pepper.
 Pulse until you get a smooth-ish mixture.
 Set aside.

 - When the puffs are ready, take them out and let them cool down completely.
 Take each puff and using a knife open them up (like a shell).
-Fill one part of it with about a teaspoon of the mixture and put the other part back on the top.
+Fill one part of it with about a teaspoon of the mixture and put the other part back on top.
 Continue until you have used up all the mixture.

-- If you buy puff pastry on regular basis, then go ahead and choose the one you like.
+- If you buy puff pastry on a regular basis, then go ahead and choose the one you like.
 It does not have to be frozen.
 It can be ready-rolled, fresh.